RandySiren/CP468/README.md

-# CP468
+# CP468 - Artificial Intelligence
-CP468 - Artificial Intelligence
+Assignments and other code for CP468 stored here.
+Could be a private repository but maybe others can learn from it.